Orcslayer

 Orcslayer is a sourcebook for Steve Jackson's Man to Man and later GURPS.

 Contents

 Orcslayer includes nine combat scenarios, each linked by role-playing encounters, in which the player characters deal with the Orcmen invading Caithness.

 Publication history

 Orcslayer: A Combat Supplement for Man to Man was written by Warren Spector and Steve Jackson, and was published by Steve Jackson Games in 1985 as a 48-page book.

-Orcslayer followed soon after Man to Man (1985) - the first GURPS product - and introduced the fantasy world of Yrth, which would be used in later GURPS fantasy supplements.
+Orcslayer followed soon after Man to Man (1985) - the first GURPS product - and debuted the fantasy world setting of Yrth before it was used in later supplements for the GURPS Fantasy line.

 Reception

+Dale L. Kemper reviewed Orcslayer for Different Worlds magazine and stated that "Orcslayer is a good companion to Man To Man, and Steve Jackson Games have promised more supplements to aid in the exploration of the Kingdom of Caithness.
+The organization of the supplement is one of the great things it has to offer - there is never any problem finding what you need in it.
+There are also ample areas where a creative gamemaster can embellish the situation to his heart's content.
+Hopefully it will not be too long a wait to see what other supplements come out for Man To Man."